alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/stream-tokens.md

     ]

-Because this is a ReAct-style agent, this will only log intermediate steps and not the final response because the model generates a final response with no tool calls when it no longer needs to gather more information from calling tools.
+Because this is a ReAct-style agent, this will only log intermediate steps and not the final response because the modelCOnfig generates a final response with no tool calls when it no longer needs to gather more information from calling tools.

 ## Streaming final responses

 ### ReAct agents

-For ReAct-style agents, you know that as soon as you start message chunks with no `tool_call_chunks`, the model is responding directly to the user.
+For ReAct-style agents, you know that as soon as you start message chunks with no `tool_call_chunks`, the modelCOnfig is responding directly to the user.
 So we can flip the conditional like this to only log tokens from the final response:

 ```typescript